buds-lab/energystar-plus-plus/CBECS/office.md

 Apply filters
 -------------

-As per Energy Star's technical document [ENERGY STAR Score for Offices](https://www.energystar.gov/buildings/tools-and-resources/energy-star-score-offices), following filters applied to define the peer group and to remove any outliers.
+As per Energy Star's technical document [ENERGY STAR Score for Offices](https://www.energystar.gov/buildings/tools-and-resources/energy-star-score-offices), following filters are applied to define the peer group and to remove any outliers.

-After applying each filter, the number of remaining buildings in the dataset and any difference in count from the original technical documentation is also given.
+After applying each filter, the number of remaining buildings in the dataset (*Number Remaining: X*) and any difference (*Difference: X*) in count from the original Energy Star's technical documentation is also given.

 1.  **Calculate source energy and source EUI**